thaliproject/thali/_posts/2015-07-13-Starting-my-BLE-investigation.md

 layout: post
 title: Starting my BLE investigation
 ---
-I got myself new Nexus 6 device and got my BLE work started.
-Did manage to get some example codes done and answers for the first questions of the API usage

-Read the details from my [blog article](http://www.drjukka.com/blog/wordpress/?p=134)
+I've started my BLE periphal (think: advertising) investigations on Android including figuring out which hardware will actually work (just because its Lollipop doesn't mean it will support BLE advertising), creating a decent sample code project (since we couldn't find one) and figuring out things like can multiple apps advertise over BLE in the background on Android?
+(Yes) For more details see my [blog article](http://www.drjukka.com/blog/wordpress/?p=134)